Monday, November 23, 2020

 “Why are you so insistent on changing out as soon as possible?”
 Nayleen questioned him.
 “It will be harder to climb this with those heavy clothes of yours.”

 “It can’t be that much further more, we’ve been doing this for nearly two or three hours now.”
 Sairek argued.
-“Besides, if there is danger out here then I rather have my equipment on.
+“Besides, if there is danger out here then I rather have normal equipment on.
 I’m basically unarmed like this.
-Also I can finally ditch this blasted pack.
-It’s doing a number on my back.”
+Also I could finally ditch this blasted pack.
+It’s doing a number on my back—”

-“Fine… go and change over there or something, I guess.”
-Nayleen motioned her hand in a shooing gesture at him and to a rocky outcrop that was to his right.
+“Okay, okay… I get the picture.
+Go and change over there or something, I guess.”
+Nayleen motioned her hand in a shooing gesture at him and towards a rocky outcrop that was to his right.
 “Make sure you don’t accidentally trip and slide down or something.”

 “Come on, I’m not that hopeless.”
-Sairek sighed.
-He moved himself where Nayleen had gestured and began to strip himself down out of Jimmy’s clothes that he had been loaned.
+Sairek frowned.
+He moved himself where Nayleen had gestured and began to strip himself down out of his disguised clothes.
 He stashed the clothes and the pack where he changed and stepped back out into his regular attire.
 “Feels good to be back to normal… and now you can stop calling me ‘Sam’ finally.”
 He added, glaring at Nayleen.

 “Guys?
-I think we’re here.”
+I think we’re actually at the spot.”
 Cyial called out to them, having moved on a bit ahead.

 Sairek and Nayleen were about to quibble at each other as was their usual habit, Cyial’s voice however had disarmed both of them and they quickened their pace to catch up to him.
 The three of them were greeted with a vast view of a large forest that looked like it was surrounded by a ring of mountains; a couple of streams which ran through them and a few large rocky spires and outcrops dotted the green landscape.

 “Wow, it’s beautiful.”
 Sairek gasped and he looked around more and eventually looked down.
 “That’s a steep drop though.
-Looks like somebody had already put a rope down.”
+It looks like somebody had already put a rope down?”

 Nayleen knelt down to examine the rope, pulling it back up.
 “It doesn’t seem to extend down all the way.
 If we want back up, we’re going to have to use our own.
-Sairek, could you?”
+And the ladder here seems to be out of commission Sairek, could you?”

 “I got it.”
 He nodded, then paused.
 “How much?”